-Following two years of consultation and development, Australian education ministers endorsed the P-10 Australian Curriculum v.9 in April 2022.
+Following two years of consultation and development, Australian education ministers endorsed the P-10 Australian Curriculum v9.0 in April 2022.

-In a phased approach, Queensland schools will implement the curriculum in all learning areas by 2026.
+In a phased approach, Queensland schools will implement the curriculum in all learning areas by 2027.

-The QCAA will support schools to implement the curriculum by leading a cross-sector reference group and developing resources and offering professional development.
+The QCAA will support schools to implement the curriculum by developing resources and offering professional development.